ykacer/CES_Data_Scientist_2016/25_projet_data_scientist/README.md

 </pre>

-Then, store the file as `data/Japan/population_surface_Japan.csv`.
+Then, store the file as `data/Japan/pop_surf_Japan.csv`.

 ## Bring coordinates cities
-We now need to localize precisely each of the cities using `geopy`, a Python module to query geolocalisations.
+We now need to localize precisely each of the cities using `geopy`, a Python module to query geolocalisations (latitude and longitude).
-Use `code/python/geo/locator.py` file as follows :
+Use file `code/python/geo/locator.py` as follow :

-`python code/python/geo/locator.py data/Japan/population_surface_japan.csv data/Japan/population_surface_coordonnees_japan.csv`
+`python code/python/geo/locator.py data/Japan/pop_surf_japan.csv data/Japan/pop_surf_coord_japan.csv`

 This operation can take several hours as the `GoogleV3` geolocator used, doesn't allow too much queries and some pauses are imposed by Google.
-You should get a new file `data/Japan/population_surface_coordonnees_japan.csv` containing now all metadata needed : name, surface, population, latitude and longitude for each city.
+You should get a new file `data/Japan/pop_surf_coord_japan.csv` containing now all metadata needed : name, surface, population, latitude and longitude for each city.

 ## Bring Landsat-8 satellite images data
-We now need to query images from USGS website.
-Be sure that you get a (free) logon to export your query in a csv file.
+Now, we need to query images from USGS website.
+Be sure that you get a (free) login to export your query in a csv file.
 First, make a polygon containing Japan and put a data time range big enough to contain a summer period :
 <p align="center">
   <img src="data/Japon/japon-selection.png" width="450"/>